OWASP/owasp-mastg/tests-beta/android/MASVS-NETWORK/MASTG-TEST-0x19-2.md

 ## Overview

-`SSLSocket` does not perform hostname verification (see ["Android documentation"](https://developer.android.com/privacy-and-security/security-ssl#WarningsSslSocket)) by default.
-This needs to be implemented securely by the app itself.
+`SSLSocket` does not perform hostname verification by default unless the app explicitly uses [`HostnameVerifier.verify()`](https://developer.android.com/reference/javax/net/ssl/HostnameVerifier#verify(java.lang.String,%20javax.net.SSL.SSLSession)).
+See the ["Android documentation"](https://developer.android.com/privacy-and-security/security-ssl#WarningsSslSocket) and ["Unsafe HostnameVerifier"](https://developer.android.com/privacy-and-security/risks/unsafe-hostname) for more details.

-A secure way isto implement an own `HostnameVerifier` which forwards the hostname verification to the `verify()` method of the `DefaultHostnameVerifier()`Be aware that `HostnameVerifier.verify()` does not throw an exception on error.
-Instead, it returns a boolean result that must explicitly check by the app.

-See ["Unsafe HostnameVerifier"](https://developer.android.com/privacy-and-security/risks/unsafe-hostname) for more information about insecure `HostnameVerifiers`.

 ## Steps

 1. Reverse engineer the app (@MASTG-TECH-0017).
-2. Run a static analysis (@MASTG-TECH-0014) tool and look for all usages of `SSLSocket`.
+2. Run a static analysis (@MASTG-TECH-0014) tool and look for all usages of `SSLSocket` and `HostnameVerifier`.
-3. Verify each `SSLSocket` attaches a `HostnameVerifier` and verify the implementation of the HostnameVerifier is secure.

 ## Observation

-The output contains a list of locations where `SSLSocket` is used and does not perform hostname verification or does so incorrectly.
+The output contains a list of locations where `SSLSocket` and `HostnameVerifier` are used.

 ## Evaluation

-The test case fails if any hostname verification is missing, or implemented insecurely.
+The test case fails if hostname verification is missing or implemented incorrectly.